 Network-driven integrative analysis of multi-omics data

-We are currently developing tools for statistical analysis of multi-omics cancer genomics data from a fresh angle, particularly TCGA.
-This work aims at providing the implementation of multivariate statistical models over experimentally validated or predicted networks.
-This development will ultimately help us evaluate the molecular complexity and heterogeneity of several major cancers and generate further hypotheses towards improved therapeutic target discovery.
-The multi-omics data from TCGA, including DNA mutations and copy number, DNA methylation, mRNA transcript expression, microRNA expression, and protein expression data, provides the opportunity to assess the impact of pre-translational (pre-protein) molecular variations on the proteomic data, which ultimately mediate cellular characteristics of distinct cancer subtypes.
-Existing approaches for integrating multiple –omics data sets to identify markers of tumorigenesis or distinguishing cancer subtypes have ignored the intragenic hierarchy from DNA to protein (the central dogma of molecular biology) and intergenic relationship (molecular interaction network) in the analysis, and they built their computational problem as a variable selection procedure where any molecular type is considered an equal feature.
-To make a more educated inference on the markers of cancer subtypes, we first compiled various types of biological networks including protein-protein interactions, cancer-specific curated biochemical pathways, transcription factor (TF) regulatory networks, and genetic interaction networks.
-Using these network data, we will construct a latent variable model that links protein expression data with pre-translational –omics data to evaluate the penetrance of genomic variations into protein expression.
-Inferred protein-level latent variables will then be associated with cluster of patients representing cancer subtypes, where the clusters are derived from the diagnostic and demographic information provided in TCGA project.
+We are currently developing tools for statistical analysis of multi-omics cancer genomics data from a fresh angle.
+This work aims at providing the implementation of multivariate statistical models over genome-scale biological networks.
+The project will ultimately help us evaluate the molecular complexity and heterogeneity of all major cancers in TCGA and generate further hypotheses towards improved therapeutic target discovery.
+The multi-omics data from TCGA, including DNA mutations and copy number, DNA methylation, mRNA transcript expression, microRNA expression, and protein expression data, provides a unique opportunity to assess the impact of pre-translational (pre-protein) molecular variations on the proteomic data, which ultimately mediate cellular characteristics of distinct cancer subtypes.
+Existing approaches for integrating multiple –omics data sets to identify markers of tumorigenesis or distinguishing cancer subtypes have ignored the intragenic hierarchy from DNA to protein (the central dogma of molecular biology) and intergenic relationship (molecular interaction network) in the analysis.
+Many statistical analysis approaches view this as a variable selection problem where any molecular type is considered an equal feature.
+To make a more educated inference on the markers of cancer subtypes and battle the problem of small n large p, we first compiled various types of biological networks including protein-protein interactions, cancer-specific curated biochemical pathways, transcription factor (TF) regulatory networks, and genetic interaction networks.
+Using these network data, we derive interaction scores for the networks and construct a nearest shrunken centroid classifier for phenotypic groups (e.g. subtypes) with adaptation to network-level data.
+We are currently developing a method for phenotype prediction combining the network signatures and other clinical and demographic information, to be tested in independent multi-omics data sets.

 Interactive visualization of high-dimensional molecular data sets